seventhlegend/nexus-network-updater/README.md

 Pull requests, issues, suggestions and improvements are welcome.
 If you'd like to extend this tool to other CLI apps, feel free to fork and adapt.

+---

+## ⚠️ Disclaimer

+This script is intended for users running `nexus-cli start` inside a `screen` session named `nexus`.
+If your setup is different, the script **may not function as expected**.

+Use this tool at your own risk.
+No warranties or guarantees are provided.
+Please review the code before running it on production systems.